txemagon/HTML-Exercises/README.md

 HTML-Exercises
 ==============

-Some excercises for html students
+Some excercises for html students.
+Demonstrative purposes